Women in Leadership

-The 2021 recipients will be recognized virtually at Linkage’s Women in Leadership Institute™ (WIL) and are selected from hundreds of nominations and represent the best of the best in personal and professional commitment to the advancement of women leaders and excellence in leadership.
+The 2021 recipients will be recognized at Linkage’s Women in Leadership Institute™ (WIL) and were selected from hundreds of nominations and represent the best of the best in personal and professional commitment to the advancement of women leaders and excellence in leadership.

 - Executives can nominate themselves or may be nominated by a third party.